 To access the dashboard UI on Exoscale SKS, use port-forwarding:

 This will open local port 7000 and forward it to the container of the dashboard.

 You then can access the dashboard at https://127.0.0.1:7000/, where you need to paste in the bearer token.

 Lens is easy to install and use, as it runs as a standalone application on your computer and does not require any installation in the cluster itself.
 It uses your kubeconfig to authenticate against the cluster.

 If you want to enable extended metrics (like CPU usage), you need to install the Metrics stack.
-This can be done automatically: Simply right-click on your cluster in Lens, then go to Settings and click on “Install” at Features/Metrics Stack.
+Right-click on your cluster in Lens, then go to Settings.
+At the Features/Metrics Stack, click on Install.

-When deploying Applications (Pods, Deployments etc.), you can see potential errors directly in the cluster-overview.
-It will also show them in the Events-tab and as a warning besides Pods and Deployments.
+When you deploy applications (pods, deployments et cetera), you can see potential errors directly in the cluster overview.
+Lens will also show them in the Events tab, and as a warning besides Pods and Deployments.
 Additionally, you can directly get a shell of containers, or view their logs.